 Open Network Automation Platform is the leading open source option for network functions virtualization management,...

 orchestration and automation.
 But before it can effectively influence NFV architecture, ONAP will need to streamline its code base and improve its production readiness.
-In the long term, ONAP is well-positioned to help service providers deploy NFV at scale and integrate virtual applications as they modernize their back-office systems.
+In the long term, ONAP is well-positioned to help service providers and operators deploy NFV at scale and integrate virtual applications as they modernize their back-office systems.

 Status of MANO for NFV

-This year, NFV deployments are moving beyond single-function virtualization to broad-scale NFV architecture.
+This year, NFV deployments are moving beyond single-function network virtualization to broad-scale NFV architecture.
 These complex deployments require multivendor interoperability, performance at scale and sophisticated orchestration.
 The immaturity of MANO options continues to hinder these more complex NFV implementations.

 Service providers are still working on their plans for their NFV architectures and are considering many MANO options -- both open source and vendor-supplied.
 They also must integrate virtual functions with modernized operations and business support systems (OSS/BSS).